henrybear327/Codeforces/readme.md

 2. Does the problem need a linear scan?
 Or just look at its left and right?
 (Round 316 Div2 problem C)

 3. Read the problem statements carefully.
-Use pen and paper to finalise thoughts before actually coding them!
+Use pen and paper to finalize thoughts before actually coding them!

 4. Don't rush!
 Double check the source code and rethink the program flow before submitting the code.

-5. If `long long int` is required, decalre all of the variables using `long long int` in case you miss any of them.
+5. If `long long int` is required, declare all of the variables using `long long int` in case you miss any of them.
 (2013-2014 Samara SAU ACM ICPC Quarterfinal Qualification Contest problem C, forgot to use `long long int` for `sum_so_far`, stupid)

+# Command

+`find . -type f -name '*.orig' -delete`